Results determine whether you can graduate, progress within your course, or may have won an award.

 The process, protocols and paperwork are slightly different for Joint Medical Program (JMP) students who want to appeal against a final result.

 However, you will still need to speak to your course coordinator before submitting an appeal.
 Refer to Section 11 in the JMP Policy Manual.

 Congratulations, graduation is the culmination of all your hard work and a tremendously exciting time.

 But there’s still a lot to organise to ensure your big day goes off without a hitch, with two of the most important being:

 - Checking your Program Plan to make sure you’ve met all of the commitments required to complete your program of study.
-If you’re not quite sure or need a hand checking your program, contact your Program Advisor.
+If you’re not quite sure or need a hand checking your program, contact your Academic Program Advisor.